 How much does it cost?

 That depends on your insurance and the specific plan that you have.
-I currently accept Anthem, Husky, and Cigna.
+I currently accept Anthem, Cigna, and most recently United Healthcare.
 The easiest way to find out how much it costs is to call the number for behavioral health on the back of your insurance card and ask what to expect cost wise for outpatient therapy.

 I don’t see my insurance listed as an insurance you are credentialed with. can we still work together?

 Yes!
 I offer private pay rates for people who either do not want to use their insurance or for people who are out of network.
 I offer a free 10 minute phone or video consultation.
 After that the initial visit is 160$ and every visit after is 130$.

 How can I tell the difference between “baby blues” and a perinatal mood or anxiety disorder?

 The baby blues happen during the first two weeks after giving birth.
 You may feel emotional or tearful at times, feel hormonal, and symptoms may have moments of mild to moderate intensity.
 This is the typical presentation of the baby blues.